technofocus-pte/cpltextndregionaldepth/Lab 1C/Lab 1C.md

     Decide que Copilot le ayude a determinar si le falta algo.
     Introduzca el siguiente prompt:

-    **Please analyze the data in this market analysis and business plan.
+    ++Please analyze the data in this market analysis and business plan.
     Is there any other information that a toy company would typically request for market analysis and business plans that I failed to request?
 If so, can you please amend your responses to include this information.
-Thank you**.
+Thank you.++

     ![](./media/image14.png)